How can you mess up a content migration on day 1?

-When the source and target platform are different you need to make a lot of effort in mapping.
-This means that you have to define migration units as a cluster of 1: N files/ folders under one owner with logical coherence.
+When the source and target platform are different, you need to make a lot of effort in mapping.
+This means you must define migration units as a cluster of 1: N files/ folders under one owner with logical coherence.

 Orphaned and outdated content can be deleted or stored in a cheaper storage mechanism.

-Ask a person what they want to save, the answer will be “everything”.
+Ask a person what they want to save; the answer will be “everything.”
 Here comes the emotional factor in migration.

 When you define realistic and clear guidelines about retention and disposal, you just need to inform your people.